Maia-Everett/lintian.eu/_posts/2024-08-30-warcraft-retrospective-33.md

 Eventually, Illidan closes the gate, and we gain control of him.
 Now, let's wait and do things methodically.

 There are three gates left to close.
 There are also three fel orc bases on the map.
-Fel orcs are what Reign of Chaos called chaos orcs; they're bigger, stronger and meaner than normal orcs, and they deal Chaos damage.
+Fel orcs are what was known as chaos orcs in Reign of Chaos; they're bigger, stronger and meaner than normal orcs, and they deal Chaos damage.
 They're also at war with these guys:

 {% figure [caption:"How are you so sure?
 There are some who believe the enemy of their enemy is still their enemy."] %}
 ![Gates of the Abyss](/assets/wr/20240825235338_1.jpg)